 Types of whey

 Whey is comprised of water, lactose, and whey proteins.
-The flavor and sourness vary depending on how it was made.
+The flavor and sourness varies depending on how it was made.

-- Acid whey comes from cheese made using citric acid or vinegar.
+- Acid whey comes from cheese made with citric acid or vinegar.
 It is very in high lactose (milk sugar) and is quite sour.
-It cannot be used to make fermented foods.
+It is not probiotic and cannot be used to make fermented foods.

 - Sweet whey is a by-product of making firm cheese.
-Basically, any cheese that is cultured for less than 3 hours, will have sweet tasting whey right after draining.
-After that the whey becomes more acidic as the lactose is consumed by the lactobacteria.
+Basically, any cheese that is cultured for less than 3 hours, will have sweet-tasting whey right after draining.
+After that, it becomes more acidic as the lactose is consumed by the Lacto-bacteria.
 Storing sweet whey in the fridge will slow the acidification, but only for about 12 hours.
 It is probiotic and lower in lactose.

-- Sour whey is sweet whey that is older than 12 hours, or whey drained from cheeses that have a long culturing period.
-This includes whey from Greek yogurt, kefir cheese and cottage cheese.
+- Sour whey is sweet whey that is older than 12 hours or drained from cheeses that have a long culturing period.
+This includes Greek yogurt, kefir cheese, and cottage cheese.
 It is very acidic and low in lactose.

 Here is how to use up leftover whey.
-I’ve divided it up by the type of whey since they each have their own unique properties.
+I’ve divided it up by type since they each have their own unique properties.

 Recipes and ideas for All types of whey